Eco-Friendly Mold Removal Tips

 Plain white vinegar is another great fungicide.
 As above, use it in a spray bottle to keep moisture to a minimum.
 The smell may make you wrinkle your nose, but think about the long-term payoff, and remember that it should clear in a few hours as the vinegar dries.

 From the medicine cabinet, try the 3% hydrogen peroxide solution commonly sold in drugstores.
 Spray it onto the mold, allow it to sit for ten minutes, and then blot.
 If you need repeated applications, it's important to let the surface dry completely between sessions, and remember that hydrogen peroxide can stain, so you may want to test it on a hidden corner of the surface you're cleaning before you start spraying indiscriminately.

-Baking soda and vinegar or water can make a great mold scrub, and as a bonus, it has no strong odor.
+Baking soda and vinegar or water can make a great mold scrub, which as a bonus, has no strong odor.
 It's especially useful for surfaces like grout, where mold can get into the cracks and may be hard to scrub out without a great deal of elbow grease.
 Try applying baking soda and vinegar, letting it sit for a minute, and then scrubbing to lift the mold deposits.

 Another potential option is borax, a popular green cleaning ingredient and laundry detergent.
 While it is dangerous to inhale or consume, it's gentle on the environment, and it is very effective at both removing and killing mold.
 Mix a cup of borax with a gallon of water and use it as a spray solution on any affected areas.
 Blot or scrub to remove mold, and allow it to dry.